Pyrocarbine/Spotibine/README.md

 ### Description
-Many songs are meant to be played together, including Brain Damage/Eclipse, Golden Slumbers/Carry That Weight/The End.
+Many songs are best experienced when played together, including Brain Damage/Eclipse, Golden Slumbers/Carry That Weight/The End.
 The program here will allow the user to automate these successions when using spotify on the web.
+Spotify Premium is required to use this program.

 ### Requirements
 This program uses the Spotify Web API, and the user must create their own Spotify API app to gain access to a client ID and a client secret required for the program.
 You can create one from the dashboard at [Spotify for Developers](https://developer.spotify.com/dashboard) (an account is required).
 Please add "http://localhost:5000/callback" to Redirect URIs and indicate Web API is being used.

 Several Python libraries are used, including:
  - Flask